BREAKING: Fire guts Corporate Affairs Commission, CAC HQ

 By Omeiza Ajayi

-ABUJA: Days after the office of the Accountant General of the Federation went up in flames, the headquarters of the Corporate Affairs Commission, CAC in Abuja has been gutted by fire.
+Days after the office of the Accountant General of the Federation went up in flames, the headquarters of the Corporate Affairs Commission CAC in Abuja has been gutted by fire.

+Although, the fire was put out before it could cause a substantial damage, Vanguard gathered that an air conditioning unit had caught fire following a power surge.

 The building is located in the highbrow Maitama District of the territory, an area which plays host to several government buildings and other private concerns.